 By integrating a solution like Agora’s live video SDK into their platforms or applications, retailers of any size and location can build live audio and video broadcast experiences that are unique to their business’s products, services, and brand voice.

-Agora is helping e-commerce retailers and clients across a variety of industries, including social, gaming, and education, connect with the customers and build new revenue channels through meaningful real-time engagement experiences.
+Agora is helping e-commerce retailers and clients across a variety of industries, including social, gaming, and education, connect with the customers, and build new revenue channels through meaningful real-time engagement experiences.
 Want to learn more about our live video, voice, and interactive broadcasting services?
-Talk to our our team.
+Talk to our team.